briankellyco/java-sandbox/src/main/java/co/bk/javaskills/mooc/README.md

 # mooc example

 Oracle ran a Java 8 MOOC course in July 2015.

-MOOC = Massive Open Online Course.
+MOOC meaning "Massive Open Online Course".

 Lectures and homework lessons are located at: